Bhuvilol/Naagin/README.md

 * Just download the Naagin.jar file
 * Run it
 * Start playing with the A W S D keys.
-* If you lose, just close it and re-open it (I will add a restart button possibly)
+* If you lose, just Restart and exit buttons are added, Feel free to use those.